ACCESS-NRI/amami/review.md

 ### netcdf_utils

-* Split read & remove bands functionality
+* Refactor: separate functionality to read & remove bands
 * Is any commented out code is required?
   - Does the netCDF API handle the funcs?